bresalio/distributed-systems-console-client/README.md

 The second one is the so-called "fat" .jar, containing the dependencies.
 This is the one you should run.

-* Run the .jar file with this command (where <distributed-systems-console-client> refers to the path and name of the .jar file):
+* Run the .jar file with this command:
 ```
-java -jar <distributed-systems-console-client>.jar
+java -jar <jar-path-and-name>.jar
 ```

 * Wait for the program's own prompt (">> ") to appear, and type your command (and arguments) after it.